Breast Augmentation

 Anaesthetic

-When assessing the size and placement of the implant, the goal is to augment the breasts in proportion with the body and to maintain a natural look in proportion the body.
-Therefore, the size and placement of the implant chosen depend on many factors including the following:
+When assessing the size and placement of the implant, the goal is to augment the breasts in proportion to the body and maintain a natural look.
+Therefore, the size and placement of the implant chosen depend on many factors, including the following:

 • Current cup size